ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
-- The functions `rand` and `in_circle` are defined from previous exercises.
-Using these functions, code is pre-entered that creates a list `x` of `R=10000` two-dimensional points.
-Create a list of `10000` booleans called `inside` that are `True` if and only if the point in `x` with that index falls within the unit circle.
-Make sure to use `in_circle`!
+- Create a list of `R=10000` booleans called `inside` that determines whether each point in `x` falls within the unit circle centered at `(0,0)`.
+Make sure to use `in_circle`.
-- Print the proportion of points within the circle.
+- Find the proportion of points within the circle by summing the count of `True` in `inside`, and dividing by `10000`.
+- Print your answer.
 This proportion is an estimate of the ratio of the two areas!

 *** =hint
 -  Use your functions `rand()` and `in_circle((x,y))` are pre-loaded from previous parts.